Global Bakes

 Make the paste with flour and water.

-• Place about 1 tbsp of the meat mixture on one of the wrappers as shown in the photos.
+• Place about 1 tablespoon of the meat mixture on one of the wrappers as shown in the photos.
 Fold over the corner of the wrapper.
 Flip the wrapper over in half.
 Apply a small amount of the flour paste to the triangle that is extended.
 Fold the triangle over the meat filling.
 Use your finger to press the mixture into the triangle if it has fallen out.
 Fold the triangle over.
 Apply the paste to the triangle of pastry that is extended.
 Fold over the meat-filled triangle and seal well.
 Follow the detailed photo above.

 Folding technique to make samosastech